Open Accessibility Menu

 Our History

-About 30 years ago, the Olympia community demand was in primary care.
 In 1991, a local group created the St. Peter Family Medicine Residency Program to meet the needs of the community.
 Since then, St. Peter Family Medicine has been the leader of implementing Patient Centered Medical Home (PCMH) and serving Olympia and the surrounding areas.
 Residency clinic was the first clinic to incorporate behavioral health into primary care in the community.
-We started off from 6 residents per class, then grew up to 7 residents per class.
+We started with 6 residents per class but due to community needs, we expanded to 7 residents per class.

-To serve the community even better, a PGY2 Ambulatory Pharmacy Residency was established in 2012 and we expanded our in rural area - Chehalis Rural Track Program started in 2015.
+To serve the community even better, a PGY2 Ambulatory Pharmacy Residency was established in 2012 and we expanded to Chehalis Washington opening Chehalis Rural Track Program in 2015.

 Our Dental residency program started in 2023 in collaboration with Neighborcare Health in the same building of the residency clinic.